dougfraga/ocean-py/README.md

 # ocean-py
+Python data science routines developed with Anaconda.

-Python routines to process, analyze, and present oceanographic data.
+The goal of these "package" are process, analyze, and present oceanographic data.